 To use an iframe, we use the <iframe> HTML tag.
 This tag requires a src (source) attribute, which specifies the URL of the HTML file to be embedded on the parent page.
 In its most basic form, an iframe looks like this in HTML:

-This code will embed the HubSpot homepage onto its parent page:
+This code will embed a web page onto its parent page:

 You’ll also notice that this code snippet contains some extra attributes, width and height.
 These set the dimensions of the iframe region that displays the embedded file. width and height may be set as pixel values, or as percentages of the window, which scales the iframe proportionally to the size of the viewing window.